borkdude/respeced/README.md

 ## API

 ### `with-instrumentation`
-Instrument a function in the scope of a body. restores instrumentation state (i.e. unstruments after the call when the function was not instrumented before the call).
+Instrument a function in the scope of a body.
+Restores instrumentation state, i.e. unstruments after the call only when the function was not instrumented before the call).

 Example call: